 Wildcard and Truncation – You can use wildcards (* and ?) symbols to search PITTCat+.

-Owen Library's Food & Drink Policy: no food is permitted anywhere in the Library; beverages in covered containers are permitted throughout the Library.
-Please help us ensure that our collections will remain in good condition and be available for future users by complying with this policy and applying the lessons from the following video:
+Owen Library's Food & Drink Policy asks that no food is consumed anywhere in the Library and permits beverages that are in covered containers.
+Please help us ensure that our collections will remain in good condition and be available for future users by complying with this policy and applying the lessons found in the following video:

 PITTCat+ is the gateway searching tool for all of the materials owned by the University Library system (ULS), including articles, books, e-books, journals, e-journals, e-audio and e-video, digital images, government documents, microfilm and movies.

 Enter your search terms and click on the Search Library button.
 PITTCat+ will offer correct spellings, and search for variations of our search terms.

 The Result List will include articles, books, e-materials, and images.
 Click on the title of an item for more detailed information about the item, such as an abstract or the shelf location for a book.
 If full-text content is available, you can get the full-text by clicking on the item title or the "full text online" link.